Skip to main content

 • Your Holistics connection needs write permissions to this schema

-Head to your Dataset in Holistics, find the Pre-aggregate section.
-Locate the relevant pre-aggregate, and click on Run button.
+In Holistics, navigate to your Dataset and find the Pre-aggregate section.
+Click Run on the relevant pre-aggregate.

 const schedules = [